Aadilur/Pattho_Prokash/README.md

 # Pattho_Prokash
-Download your own firebase service json file. and use this project.
+Create and Download your own firebase service json file and use this project.